Vamsi0155/RestAssured_Cucumber_SerenityReports/README.md

 This framework has developed on BDD (cucumber) with integration of Serenity reports.

+It has one feature like as we can pass any response value to the other API request. we have to pass the '$' symbol as "$key".

 The logs are configured for high level.
 It will prints each scenario run details like duration, status, failure cause/error.
 Even, we can push the above all run scenario details into the Database.

 The serenity reports are good for UAT and RestAPI's automation.
 Thses Report are very easy to understand.